lley154/littercoin/README.md

 ##### Send Ada To The Admin Address
 You need need to send 2 transactions to this address from your Nami wallet.

-Transaction #1 - 5 Ada
+- Transaction #1 - 5 Ada
-Transaction #2 - 45 Ada
+- Transaction #2 - 45 Ada

 1. Open your Nami wallet and select Send
-2. Copy and paste the admin address you created above
+2. Copy and paste the admin address you created above as the receiving address
 3. Sign and submit the transaction
 4. You may need to wait 10 - 60 seconds for the transaction to complete